logzly. Corporate to Cause

 • Use metrics that matter to NGOs: number of people served, cost per outcome, volunteer retention rates.

+For detailed guidance, see our guide on crafting a purpose‑driven resume.
 Your LinkedIn headline can be a bridge: “Strategic Leader | Passionate about Education Equity.”
 This signals both your expertise and your new direction.

 6. Target the Right Opportunities